- My specialist experience working with young people with SEN to develop trusting and meaningful relationships;

 • My experience developing confidence and self-esteem;

-I have a positive and caring nature, which allows me to form bonds with students quickly.
-The key to my approach is to deliver gradual, child-led sessions that are well planned and positive.
 I give plenty of praise if the student responds well to it and will go out of my way to make students feel ‘seen’ and ‘heard’.
-I believe that praise can boost confidence in students when it is well pitched and genuine, and that there needs to be specific consideration for those individuals with a PDA profile, as often praise can be seen as another layer of demand.
+I believe that praise can boost confidence in students when it is well pitched and genuine, and especially when there needs to be specific consideration for those individuals with a PDA profile.

 4 Reviews on “Jess”